-While it may be common knowledge that keeping the bathroom clean is important, not everyone understands the need to choose the right product for the job.
+While it may be common knowledge that keeping your bathroom clean is important, not everyone understands the need to choose the right product for the job.
 Toilet cleaning solutions in particular, require a good balance between their ability to kill bacteria and prevent or remove stains.

 Table of Contents